 - 2. Graduates will demonstrate effective communication skills and an understanding of organizational communication processes. - 3.
 Graduates will demonstrate the ability to compare and contrast leadership theories, models, and styles. - 4.
 Graduates will demonstrate insight into personal leadership style. - 5.
 Graduates will demonstrate the ability to identify the dynamics of globalization and the implication for organizational strategy and operations. - 6.
 Graduates will demonstrate a working knowledge of decision-making, finance, and interpersonal and group dynamics. - 7.
 Graduates will demonstrate the analytical and research skills necessary to identify organizational problems and to formulate solutions for those problems. - 8.
-Graduates will demonstrate an understanding of ethics and Christian values and their applications for organizations. - 9.
-Student competencies are also measured in light of the college's five core themes: urban, Christian, liberal arts, diversity, and challenges of the 21st Century.
+Graduates will demonstrate an understanding of ethics and Christian values and their applications for organizations.

+Student outcomes are also measured in light of the college's core themes.